Syria struggles to tap frozen funds for food tenders

-ABU DHABI/HAMBURG, Aug 22 (Reuters) - Syria’s efforts to step up food purchases are being thwarted by sellers unwilling to risk delays in payments from frozen foreign bank accounts.
+ABU DHABI/HAMBURG (Reuters) - Syria’s efforts to step up food purchases are being thwarted by sellers unwilling to risk delays in payments from frozen foreign bank accounts.

 Civil war and a deepening humanitarian crisis have prompted the government of President Bashar al-Assad to issue a series of tenders for sugar, wheat, flour and rice in recent weeks.

-The country needs to import around 2 million tonnes of wheat this year as civil war has sliced its crop to a near-30 year low at 1.5 million tonnes, less than half the pre-conflict average.
+The country needs to import around 2 million metric tons of wheat this year as civil war has sliced its crop to a near-30 year low at 1.5 million metric tons, less than half the pre-conflict average.

 State buyers said payment for purchases via tenders would be made from the government’s frozen accounts abroad with waivers obtained from countries that have imposed financial sanctions.